Lighthouses Way (Galicia)

 Accommodation: Pontevedra

-After leaving Redondela, a new effort will take you to the top of O Viso, which will offer you one of the best views over the famous Vigo estuary - the one Jules Verne portrayed in his 20,000 Leagues Under the Sea and on whose seabed lie Spanish galleons laden with gold from America.
+After leaving Redondela, a new effort will take you to the top of O Viso, which offers one of the best views over the famous Vigo estuary - the one portrayed by Jules Verne in his 20,000 Leagues Under the Sea, where Spanish galleons loaded with gold from America rest on the seabed.

 After a gentle descent, you will reach Arcade, a town famous for the oysters produced on its banks.
 Further on, you will cross the historic Roman bridge over the river Verdugo and start your descent towards Pontevedra, a town with an impressive historic quarter that is well worth a visit, taking advantage of the shorter-than-usual stage design.